Bambu Conveyor for ESP32

 - 12V 10RPM Motor: https://amzn.to/3M24VOd

-- Resistors (I use 1k Ohm): https://amzn.to/4cqCi8e (opens in a new tab)
+- Resistors (I use 470Ω - you need 3 from this kit): https://amzn.to/4cqCi8e

 - Wires: https://amzn.to/46EAtn3

-- LEDs sourced from this kit: https://amzn.to/4dH5Dw7 (opens in a new tab)
+- LED’s sourced from this kit: https://amzn.to/4dH5Dw7

 - Power connector: https://amzn.to/3T4xRsS